DevExpress-Examples/out-of-maintenance-GridView-for-MVC-Batch-Edit-How-to-edit-a-grid-field-using-the-MVCxTreeList-contr/Readme.md

 <!-- run online end -->

 This example illustrates how to:
-- Replace the default column editor with the MVCxDropDownEdit control and put the MVCxTreeView control into the dropdown window template;
+- Replace the default column editor with the MVCxDropDownEdit control and put the MVCxTreeList control into the dropdown window template;
-- Implement client-side logic to bind the MVCxDropDownEdit control value depending on selection in the MVCxTreeView control;
+- Implement client-side logic to bind the MVCxDropDownEdit control value depending on selection in the MVCxTreeList control;
 - Implement custom batch editing to correlate the value of a grid cell with the value of the template editor correctly;
-- Implement server-side logic to select MVCxTreeView nodes depending on the grid field value.
+- Implement server-side logic to select MVCxTreeList nodes depending on the grid field value.

 <!-- default file list -->